oxidecomputer/crucible/tools/README.md

 The test will check for panic or assert in the output and stop if it detects them or a test exits with an error.

+## show_ox_propolis.sh
+A sample script that uses `oxdb` and `jq` to dump some oximeter stats produced from running propolis and requesting metrics.
+This requires oximeter running and collecting stats from propolis.

 ## show_ox_stats.sh
 A sample script that uses `oxdb` and `jq` to dump some oximeter stats produced from running downstairs with the `--oximeter` option.
 This script